Lenovo: 2011–2013: Re-entering smartphone market and other ventures

-2014–present: Purchase of IBM server lines and other acquisitions
+Since 2014: Purchase of IBM server lines and other acquisitions

-IBM sold its x86-based server lines, including IBM System x and IBM Blade Center, to Lenovo in 2014.
+IBM sold its x86-based server lines, including System x and Blade Center, to Lenovo in 2014.
 Lenovo says it will gain access to more enterprise customers, improve its profit margins, and develop a closer relationship with Intel, the maker of most server processors, through its acquisition of IBM's x86-based server business.
 On 1 October 2014, Lenovo closed its acquisition of IBM's server division, with the final price put at $2.1 billion.
 Lenovo said this acquisition came in at a price lower than the previously announced $2.3 billion partially because of a change in the value of IBM inventories.
-The deal has been already approved by Europe, China and the United States.
-The United States Department of Treasury Committee on Foreign Investment in the United States (CFIUS) was reportedly the last hurdle for Lenovo, since the United States has the strictest policies.
-According to Timothy Prickett-Morgan from Enterprise Tech, the deal still awaits "approval of regulators in China, the European Commission, and Canada".
+The deal was already approved by Europe and China.
+Per Forbes, the United States Department of Treasury Committee on Foreign Investment in the United States (CFIUS) was reportedly the last major hurdle for Lenovo, since the United States had the strictest policies.

 After closing, Lenovo said that its goal was to become the world's largest maker of servers.
 Lenovo also announced plans to start integrating IBM's workforce.
 The acquisition added about 6,500 new employees to Lenovo.
 Lenovo said that it has no immediate intent to cut jobs.
 Lenovo said that positions in research and development and customer-facing roles such as marketing would be "100% protected", but expected "rationalization" of its supply chain and procurement.

 On 29 January 2014, Google announced it would sell Motorola Mobility to Lenovo for US$2.91 billion.
 As of February 2014, Google owned about 5.94% of Lenovo's stock.
 The deal included smartphone lines like the Moto X, Moto G, Droid Turbo, and the future Motorola Mobility product roadmap, while Google retained the Advanced Technologies & Projects unit and all but 2,000 of the company's patents.
 Lenovo received royalty free licenses to all the patents retained by Google.
 Lenovo received approval from the European Union for its acquisition of Motorola in June 2014.
 The acquisition was completed on 30 October 2014.
 Motorola Mobility remained headquartered in Chicago, and continued to use the Motorola brand, but Liu Jun, president of Lenovo's mobile device business, became the head of the company.